-Encouraging kindness to nature with the Kindness Elves is a fun eco-friendly activity for kids perfect for Earth Day or any day of the year.
+Encourage kindness to nature with the Kindness Elves.
+Encouraging kindness with the Kindness Elves is a fun eco-friendly activity for kids perfect for Earth Day, or, any day of the year.
 Encouraging our children to be kind to planet Earth creates the environmental stewards that we need for a sustainable future.
 Help the Kindness Elves Save our Planet today!

 What are the Kindness Elves?

 The Kindness Elves are cute little dolls for children that can be used to encourage simple acts of kindness year-round.